opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/viewing_ecs_information/viewing_ecs_details_list_view.rst

    The **Elastic Cloud Server** page is displayed.
 On this page, you can view your ECSs and the basic information about the ECSs, such as their specifications, images, and IP addresses.

 #.
-In the search box above the ECS list, select a filter (such as ECS name, ID, or private IP address), enter the corresponding information, and click |image2|.
-Alternatively, click **Search by Tag** above the upper right corner of the ECS list and search for an ECS by tag key and value.
+In the search box above the ECS list, select a filter (such as ECS name, ID, or private IP address), enter the corresponding information, and press **Enter**.

 #.
 Click the name of the target ECS.